 It's hard to miss the bright green sculpture of the naked woman in downtown Cloverdale and it's doing what art is intended to do — get people talking.

-Both loved and hated, “The Listener” continues to spark conversation since it was installed last summer on a sidewalk along Cloverdale Boulevard.
+Both loved and hated, “The Listener” continues to spark conversation since it was installed in late spring on a sidewalk along Cloverdale Boulevard.

 It's not so much the lack of clothing that's getting attention, but the pose and orientation of the piece.